udit-001/resume/README.md

 When Telegram sending is enabled, it will send the generated files with a caption including the generation date.

-## 🔐 GitHub Configuration
+## 🤖 GitHub Actions & Automation

+This repository uses GitHub Actions for automated resume generation.
+Here's how to set it up and use it:

+### Configuration

-To use the GitHub Actions workflow for generating and releasing resumes, you need to set up the following secrets in your repository:
+To use the GitHub Actions workflows, you need to set up the following secrets in your repository:

-1. `RESUME_EMAILS`: Comma-separated list of email addresses to generate resumes for
+1. `RESUME_EMAILS`: Comma-separated list of email addresses to generate resumes for (optional)
 2. `PHONE`: Phone number to include in the resume (optional)
 3. `TELEGRAM_BOT_TOKEN`: Your Telegram bot token (required if sending to Telegram)
 4. `TELEGRAM_CHAT_ID`: Your Telegram chat ID (required if sending to Telegram)